confluentinc/demo-scene/data-contracts/README.md

 Data contracts consist not only of the schemas to define the structure of events, but also rulesets allowing for more fine-grained validations, controls, and discovery.
 In this demo, we'll evolve a schema by adding migration rules.

+I'd like to credit my colleague Gilles Philippart's work as the basis for the schemas and rules in this demo.
+My goal here is to add examples with commonly used developer tools and practices to his work in this area, which can be found [here in GitHub](https://github.com/gphilipp/migration-rules-demo).

 ## Running the Example

 <img src="./images/overview.png" width="1000" height="600">